leiter007/leiter007.github.io/README.md

 # leiter007.github.io

-This is the repo for my HTML and CSS files for the ITP course
+This is the repo for my HTML and CSS files for the ITP course, except the BMI challenge!